 The final Adelaide Grand Prix in 1995 was meant to be a celebration; a fitting farewell to the event in front of a world-record crowd.
-But a heavy qualifying crash left Finland’s Mika Häkkinen fighting for his life and a cloud over Adelaide’s farewell.
+But a heavy qualifying crash left Finland’s Mika Häkkinen fighting for his life and clouded Adelaide’s farewell.

 Thirteen minutes into the first qualifying session on the Friday, debris from another car cut the left-rear tyre on Häkkinen’s McLaren Mercedes approaching the fast Brewery Bend sweeper.